icebreakerone/ib1-technical-docs/docs/ops_guidelines/introduction.md

 Introduction (this section): background to the IB1 Trust Framework project, clarifications of the roles and responsibilities of different types of actors operating in the Trust Framework ecosystem.

-[Open Energy Glossary](../glossary.md#open-energy-glossary): definitions of common acronyms, terminology, and technical tools used in [Open Energy](../glossary.md#term-Open-Energy) documentation.
+[Glossary](../glossary.md): definitions of common acronyms, terminology, and technical tools used in the Trust Framework documentation.

 [Considerations Before You Start](before_starting.md#considerations-before-you-start): ‘at a glance’ list of items that all types of new members will need to consider in order to meet operational requirements.

-**NOTE**: The *Considerations before you start* is still in review and so is not present in this version of the documentation

 [Core Policies](common_policies.md#core-policies): operational principles and policies central to Open Energy function.
 Includes policies governing data sensitivity classification, access controls, and licensing.